parulpep/Queues/README.md

 * Run `npm install`.
 * Install redis and run on localhost:6379
 * The file main.js has the code for routes /get, /set, /upload, /meow and /recent.
 The file proxy.js demonstrates a proxy      server using a simple redirect method.
-The server can be instantiated using the following command from the git shell         command line.
+The file can be run using the following command from the git shell command line.

         node main.js